 In later life, Engressia moved to Minneapolis, changed his name to Joybubbles!, and, professing in 1988 that he would become forever five years old, founded his own church of eternal childhood, citing sexual abuse he allegedly suffered at the hands of a nun at school.
 He ran several recorded telephone lines in the 1980's, including "Stories and Stuff" and the Zzzzyzzerrific Funline.
 The latter had the distinction of being the last entry in the Minneapolis telephone directory and featured discussions about Up with people, a Denver-based non-profit organization that teaches young adults to interact in a multicultural environment and create change in communities with varying needs.

 Ultimately, AT&T Long Lines, the conglomerate that owned the long-distance network in the United States, would employ electronic switching equipment that closed many of the security vulnerabilities that the community of phone phreaks exposed and shut down their clandestine conference lines.
 However, their legacy would go on to inspire and facilitate the development of online information services--and ultimately--social media.
-Steve Wozniak, one of the co-founders of Apple, would cite Engressia as one of the inspirations for the formation of Apple.
+Steve Wozniak, one of the co-founders of Apple, would cite Engressia as one of the inspirations for the corporation's founding.

 The original secret telephone conferences the phone phreaks of the late 1960's and early 1970's would, following the evolution of the personal computer, contribute to the development of computer bulletin board systems (CBBS'S later in the 1970's.
 Anyone could access one of these computer-based systems by dialing into it with a modem, access and share files and information and chat on message boards created for users with special interests.
 These systems were typically operated by local computer users out of their homes using different operating systems.
 Networks of these systems would evolve which enabled users around the world to share messages and chat.
 Corporations, using technology known as timesharing which enabled users to share time and resources on large corporate mainframe computers, established online information services that offered news and sports, shopping and the ability to form special interest groups (SIG's), where users could also share information with people of similar interests and backgrounds from around the world.